-The cETO is a university-wide advisory committee, appointed by the Executive Board of the Open University of the Netherlands (OU).
+The Research Ethics Committee (cETO) is a university-wide advisory committee, appointed by the Executive Board of the Open University of the Netherlands (OU).
 It operates under the deans of the Faculties.

 On request, the cETO: